What is the main source of law authorising this entity form?

 Are there any additional formal requirements required for the transfer of ownership (notary, approvals, stamping, filings, corporate records)?

-If a constitution has been adopted or the shareholders have agreed, there may be pre-emptive rights that need to be complied with.
+The transfer will need to be registered with ASIC.
+If a constitution has been adopted or the shareholders have agreed, there may be pre-emptive rights with which compliance may be required.

 Are there any applicable stamp duties imposed when transferring ownership interests?